-Which court has jurisdiction over an application for recognition and enforcement of an arbitral award?
+18 Which court has jurisdiction over an application for recognition and enforcement of an arbitral award?
+Is there a specific court or chamber in place with specific sets of rules applicable to international arbitral awards?

-The court of first instance has jurisdiction to hear applications for recognition and enforcement of arbitral awards.
+The court of first instance has jurisdiction to hear applications for recognition and enforcement of arbitral awards rendered in Belgium or abroad.

-In the case of a foreign award, the territorially competent court of first instance is the court of the place where the party against whom enforcement is sought has its domicile, residence, registered seat or branch in Belgium or, in the absence of any of these in Belgium, the place where the applicant wishes to enforce the arbitral award (BJC, Article 1720, Section 2).
+In the case of a foreign award, the territorially competent court of first instance is the court of the seat of the court of appeal in whose district the party against whom enforcement is sought has his domicile or, in the absence thereof, habitual residence, or, if appropriate, registered office or, in the absence thereof, its place of business or its branch.
+In the absence of any of these in Belgium, the application must be brought before the court of first instance of the seat of the court of appeal in whose district the applicant wishes to enforce the arbitral award (BJC, article 1720, section 2).

-In the case of a domestic award, the competent court is the court of first instance with jurisdiction at the place of the seat of the arbitration (BJC, Article 1680, Section 6).
+In the case of a domestic award, the competent court is the court of first instance of the seat of the court of appeal with jurisdiction at the place of the seat of the arbitration.
+If that place is not determined, or is not situated in Belgium, the competent court of first instance is the court of the seat of the court of appeal that would have had jurisdiction to hear the dispute if it had not been submitted to arbitration (BJC, article 1680, section 6).